Funding and financial support

 - The Civic Pride Fund offers funding for projects in Richmond upon Thames which benefit local people and those who work in the borough

-- The Village Planning Fund allocates funds collected from the Community Infrastructure Levy to spend on local priorities which address the 'demand that development places on an area'
+- The Community Fund allocates funds collected from the Community Infrastructure Levy to spend on local priorities which address the 'demand that development places on an area'

 - Transitional funding is available to organisations affected by move to service led commissioning frameworks or by changes to rent subsidy arrangements